oliver-butterley/ma2-2024/pages/part3.md

 See also the [additional exercises](/pages/exercises3) associated to this part of the course.

 In the previous chapter we introduced various notions of differentials for higher dimensional functions (scalar fields, vector fields, paths, etc.).
-The chapter is devoted to searching for extrema (minima / maxima) in various different scenarios.
-This extends what we already know for functions in $\bR$ and we will find that in higher dimensions many more possibilities and subtleties exist.
+This part of the course is devoted to searching for extrema (minima / maxima) in various different scenarios.
+This extends what we already know for functions in $\bR$ and we will find that in higher dimensions more possibilities and subtleties exist.

 ## Extrema (minima / maxima / saddle)